CoinOpLLC/mule/keyval.md

 Note: duplicate rows are _silently_ elided.

 Because the `Id` may be computed directly given the `Value`, or "content", to be referenced, this type of `store` can be called `content addressed`.

-The sequential order of committed `Value`s is not guaranteed to be maintained.
+Note: The sequential order of committed `Value`s is not guaranteed to be maintained.

 #### chained address models a `List`